832 WRF 2 (Jantoven 2 mg)

 Pill imprint 832 WRF 2 has been identified as Jantoven 2 mg.

-Jantoven is used in the treatment of deep vein thrombosis, first event; pulmonary embolism, first event; pulmonary embolism, recurrent event; prevention of thromboembolism in atrial fibrillation; thromboembolic stroke prophylaxis (and more), and belongs to the drug class coumarins and indandiones.
+Jantoven is used in the treatment of deep vein thrombosis, first event; prevention of thromboembolism in atrial fibrillation; pulmonary embolism, recurrent event; pulmonary embolism, first event; thromboembolic stroke prophylaxis (and more), and belongs to the drug class coumarins and indandiones.
 For women with mechanical heart valves: There is positive evidence of human fetal risk during pregnancy.
 For other pregnant populations: Not for use in pregnancy.
 Jantoven 2 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: